ndhhh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view a specific student using Student ID
+1. User requests to view a specific student using Student ID.
-2. CadetHQ displays the student's contact
+2. CadetHQ displays the student's contact.

     Use case ends.